alwaysbegrowing/blog/content/posts/2023/06-04-hosting-static-sites-on-ipfs.md

 There’s a GitHub repo with these things that I failed to find, but the basic idea is to change the code to make the site work wherever it is hosted.

-1. œ a `base` into the document which will set the actual URL to a node on the document, accessible throughout the app.
+1. Inject a `base` tag into the document which will set the actual URL to a node on the document, accessible throughout the app.

     ```jsx
     const scriptTxt = '